Chart Color Schemes

 Educational outcomes in Beaufort fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 13.5%, considerably lower than Victoria's average of 33.4%.
-Bachelor degrees are the most common at 7.9%, followed by graduate diplomas (3.3%) and postgraduate qualifications (2.3%).
-Vocational credentials are prominent, with 39.3% of residents aged 15+ holding them - advanced diplomas at 11.2% and certificates at 28.1%.
-Educational participation is high, with 25.2% of residents currently enrolled in formal education: 9.2% in primary, 8.1% in secondary, and 2.5% in tertiary education.
+The area's university qualification rate is 13.5%, significantly lower than Victoria's average of 33.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 7.9%, followed by graduate diplomas (3.3%) and postgraduate qualifications (2.3%).
+Trade and technical skills are prominent, with 39.3% of residents aged 15+ holding vocational credentials - advanced diplomas (11.2%) and certificates (28.1%).

 Frequently Asked Questions - Education